An inexact PAM method for computing Wasserstein barycenter with unknown supports: Numerical experiments

-During the testing, some necessary mex files are written in C for the two methods so as to save the time when running the code in Matlab, for example, the solution of the subproblems \eqref{BA-Zpart} and \eqref{B-subprob-Z}-\eqref{B-subprob-Y}.
-In addition, the openmp parallel technique is used for the solution of \eqref{BA-Zpart}, but is not used for \eqref{B-subprob-Z}-\eqref{B-subprob-Y} since their solutions are closed form and the change of serial and parallel technique will require more time.
-For Algorithm \ref{B-ADMM}, we adopt the default setting for the involving parameters as in the code.
-In each iteration of Algorithm \ref{BCD}, we run Algorithm \ref{semi-PADMM} until \( \max(\eta_P,0.1\eta_{\rm gap})\le\epsilon_k, \) where $\epsilon_k$ varies with the iterates by the rule
+We introduce the implementation details of iPAM, ALMLP and BADMM.
+During the testing, the mex files are written in C for the solution of problem \eqref{BA-Zpart}-\eqref{BA-ypart} and problem \eqref{B-subprob-Z}-\eqref{B-subprob-Y} so as to save the time when running the code in Matlab.
+In addition, the openmp parallel technique is used for the solution of problem \eqref{BA-Zpart} and problem \eqref{B-subprob-Z}-\eqref{B-subprob-Y}.